Access Request Form

 - Pimm’s Bar (Village Green)

 Medical and Welfare Facilities

-There will be 5 first aid points located on site; a main medical centre by the Main Arena, one by the Main Stage, one located in Brockwell Farm, one in Activate (our sports area) and another located by Herne Hill park entrance.
+There is a main medical centre located in between the Main Stage and LatinoLife Big Top.
 Mobile first aiders will also patrol the site at various points throughout the day.

-- All medical points will be clearly marked on our show map and signposted throughout the show site
+- All medical points are clearly marked on our show map and signposted throughout the show site

 - An accessible toilet will be available at each medical point